 Maybe this is obvious, but I don’t hear too many people complaining about women in a Sunday school class or in undergrad getting Bible degrees.
-Why is their angst when we get to the Masters level?
+Why is there angst when we get to the master's level?

 Having a Biblical worldview, no matter what your career choice, is important.

 Maybe many complementarian men assume that women in seminary are there to be pastors and therefore can’t get their mind around complementarian women being in graduate school.
 However, at least of the women I knew in school, no one is a pastor, but they are all serving the Lord in strategic ministry roles and see the fruit of their training on a daily basis.

 On top of this, having a well-trained theological mind does not necessarily mean a woman will go into vocational ministry.
 What about the women she could disciple, the friendships where she could bring informed biblical counsel, and the children (spiritual or physical) she will raise?
 What if she becomes a doctor that takes care of families, a lawyer who seeks justice or works in a government role for the good of the society?
 Should we not cheer her on as she gets a degree that lays the foundation for a deep Biblical worldview?

 There seem to be a lot of women teaching in the New Testament.